argos-ci/jest-puppeteer/README.md

 Jest Puppeteer automatically detects the best config to start Puppeteer but sometimes you may need to specify custom options.
 All Puppeteer [launch](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerlaunchoptions) or [connect](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerconnectoptions) options can be specified in `jest-puppeteer.config.js` at the root of the project.
 Since it is JavaScript, you can use all the stuff you need, including environment.

-To run Puppeteer on Firefox using [puppeteer-firefox](https://github.com/GoogleChrome/puppeteer/tree/master/experimental/puppeteer-firefox), you can set `browser` to `firefox`.
-By default, the value is `chromium` which will use Puppeteer on Chrome.
+To run Puppeteer on Firefox, you can set the `launch.product` property to `firefox`.
+By default, the value is `chrome` which will use Puppeteer on Chromium.

 The browser context can be also specified.
 By default, the browser context is shared. `incognito` is available if you want more isolation between running instances.
 More information available in [jest-puppeteer-environment readme](https://github.com/smooth-code/jest-puppeteer/blob/master/packages/jest-environment-puppeteer/README.md)